d3/d3-interpolate/README.md

 # d3-interpolate

 The d3-interpolate module provides a variety of interpolation methods for blending between two values.
 These values may be numbers, colors, strings, arrays, even deeply-nested objects.

-Given a starting value *a* and an ending value *b*, an *interpolator* is a function that takes a parameter *t* in the domain [0,1] and returns an interpolated value between *a* and *b*.
 For example:

 ```js
 var i = interpolateNumber(10, 20);